Skip to content

 March 1, 2022

-Days earlier two Southern California water districts announced a collaborative stormwater storage project to boost local water supplies and reduce flooding.
+Two Southern California water districts announced a collaborative stormwater storage project to boost local water supplies and reduce flooding.

-The Beaumont-Cherry Valley Water District (BCVWD) and the Riverside County Flood Control and Water Conservation District (RCFC&WCD) estimate that the Beaumont Master Drainage Plan (MDP) Line 16 project will capture and deliver up to 500 acre-feet of water per year to existing aquifer recharge ponds.
+The Beaumont-Cherry Valley Water District (BCVWD) and the Riverside County Flood Control and Water Conservation District (RCFC&WCD) estimate the Beaumont Master Drainage Plan (MDP) Line 16 project will capture and deliver up to 500 acre-feet of water per year to existing aquifer recharge ponds.

 This month construction will begin on a storm drain that will collect and transport runoff to BCVWD’s existing Noble Creek Recharge Facilities, which feed the Beaumont groundwater basin.

-photo of street flooding in Cherry Valley, California | credit Beaumont-Cherry Valley Water District“(Since) The project area often experiences street flooding with even just small amounts of rain,” said Andy Ramirez, VP of BCVWD, “Working together to manage stormwater… we can minimize flood impacts to our community and strategically grow our local water resources while promoting a sustainable water future.”
+“(Since) The project area often experiences street flooding with even just small amounts of rain,” said Andy Ramirez, VP of BCVWD, “Working together to manage stormwater… we can minimize flood impacts to our community and strategically grow our local water resources while promoting a sustainable water future.”

 Storm water flow in excess of the capacity of BCVWD ponds will discharge into the Noble Creek Storm Drain Channel, in lieu of the (July, 1983-dated) planned discharge point into Marshal Creek.
 The diversion will reduce the likelihood of street flooding along Brookside Avenue.